 Fish cakes and our perception of them have come a long way in recent years.
 They can be full of interesting ingredients and are versatile so they can be served as a main course or starter The preparation does take a little time, but once ready they are very easy to cook and serve.
 I serve it here with delicious saffron sauce for dipping in.
 This recipe makes 14 x 50gram fish cakes.
-Serve 2 as an appetizer and 3 as a main course.
+Serve 2 as an appetiser and 3 as a main course.
 Once made they are well behaved and can be frozen, for use at a later date.

-Ingredients makes 14 x 50gram cakes
+Ingredients make 14 x 50gram cakes

 200 grams fresh cod

 12 raw King or tiger prawns, cleaned & peeled

 1 large clove garlic

 50 grams unsalted butter

 150 grams natural bread crumbs

 Egg wash (1 large egg and 40 ml milk) beaten